leogabac/suisave/docs/local/commands.md

 This is mainly a quick sanity check for the current local config state.

-It is useful after adding or removing drives, or when you want to confirm the effective target bases, default flags, and mounted-drive status that `suisave` will actually use.
+It is useful after adding or removing drives, or when you want to confirm the effective target bases, default flags, and mounted-drive status that `suisave` will use.